ihssaane/ihssaane/README.md

 ## 🚀 About Me

-I'm a fourth-year Computer Science student on an exciting journey through the world of technology, passionate about transforming lines of code into innovative solutions!
+I'm a 5-year Computer Science student on an exciting journey through the world of technology, passionate about transforming lines of code into innovative solutions!

 ### 🔍 My Tech Compass
 - **Languages**: Java is my primary playground 🍵